davidwilby/WhoCanIVoteFor/docs/circleci.md

 A good initial topology is one Context per AWS account.
 The suggested naming convention for this project is `deployment-ENVIRONMENT-PROJECTNAME` e.g. `deployment-production-wcivf`.

-You will need to set a number of variables in the context so that these are used in the lambda function deploymenet.
+You will need to set a number of variables in the context so that these are used in the lambda function deployment.
 The variables to set are:

 - `AWS_ACCESS_KEY_ID` - this the access key for the CircleCI user
 - `AWS_SECRET_ACCESS_KEY` - the secret accrss key of the CircleCI user